 If you know your body, you also know where extra pounds tend to show up first: the hips, thighs, breasts, and so on.
-But shifting hormone levels can change all of that, causing fat to settle in places that have never been “trouble spots.”
-The most common place to see perimenopause and menopause spread?
-Right at the waistline.
+But shifting hormone levels during perimenopause can change all of that, causing fat to settle in places that have never been “trouble spots.”
+We talk why perimenopause belly fat happens and what you can do to minimize spread.

 How estrogen levels affect fat storage

 Nope—you’re not imagining it.
 As you age, it gets harder to button up your jeans.
 Even though most of us tend to put on a little weight as we get older, you might find your old clothes don’t quite fit, even if the scale still reads the same number.

 The reason: hormones play a big role in telling our bodies where to store fat.
 Estrogen is highest in peak reproductive years, playing a part in helping us have and maintain monthly cycles and fertility.
 During these childbearing-age years, estrogen levels guide our bodies to strategically store adipose tissue in specific locations—mostly in the hips and thighs.

 At the start of perimenopause, some women have higher levels of estrogen in relation to progesterone, a hormone that balances the effects of estrogen.
 With estrogen as the dominant hormone, you may notice that you’re gaining weight—and it’s happening primarily in the hips and thighs.
 Because our bodies don’t create as many new fat cells as we age, that fat may cause existing fat cells to expand.
 When new fat cells push on the structure of the skin, it creates cellulite.